 Your financial advisor — or maybe a neighbor who sells insurance — may have pitched you on a variable universal life insurance policy.
 You have questions, and rightfully so.
 Variable universal life, also known as VUL, is a complex product that isn’t right for everyone.
 Here’s a closer look at VUL and the role it could play in your finances.

-What is variable universal life insurance?
-VUL is a type of cash-value life insurance that has a flexible premium, fixed death benefit, and investment options that function like mutual funds.
-Let’s break down what those features mean:
+Variable universal life (VUL) is a type of permanent life insurance that has a flexible premium, fixed death benefit, and investment options that function like mutual funds.
+VUL insurance policies provide lifelong coverage, as long as you continue paying premiums.

-- Cash-value life insurance: Cash-value life insurance offers a built-in savings account as well as a death benefit.
-The savings portion of the policy is invested and grows over time.
+- Builds Cash-Value: VUL policies have a cash-value component that grows over time.
+It works through a built-in savings account, which is funded by a portion of the policy’s premiums and invested to grow throughout the policyholder’s life.
 Depending on the type of policy, you can access your cash value by withdrawing funds, borrowing funds, or surrendering the policy.
 You could even sell the policy to a third party in a life settlement.

-- Flexible premium: Life insurance premiums can be fixed or flexible.
+- Flexible Premiums: Life insurance premiums can be fixed or flexible.
 If your policy has a fixed premium, you must pay that amount or risk letting your policy lapse.
 When the premium is flexible, you can pay more than the recommended amount or less.
-You’d pay more to expedite the growth of your cash value.
+For VUL insurance, you’d pay more to increase the growth of your cash value.
 You might pay less to manage through a temporary budget constraint.
 When you pay a lower premium, the insurer uses your cash value to cover the policy’s minimum costs.
 If your cash value is insufficient, the insurer will ask you to pay in more to keep your policy in force.

-- Fixed death benefit: Some policy types adjust the amount of the death benefit according to how the savings portion of the policy grows over time.
+- Fixed Death Benefit: Some policy types adjust the amount of the death benefit according to how the savings portion of the policy grows over time.
 Variable universal life insurance does not work that way; the death benefit is guaranteed regardless of the performance of the policy’s investments.
-Note that the death benefit would change in a VUL policy if you borrowed against your cash value.
+Note that the death benefit would change in a VUL insurance policy if you borrowed against your cash value.

 The performance of those sub-accounts dictates how your cash value grows over time.
 If the sub-accounts perform well, your cash value balance grows faster.
 If the sub-accounts perform badly, you could see your cash value decrease.